JonJWong/JonJWong/README.md

 Here are some ideas to get you started:

+- 🔭 Recently graduated from AppAcademy, looking for work as a full-stack developer.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...